SweetDreamEng/react-tracker/README.md

 # react-tracker
-React Frontend and Backend using Python
+React Frontend and Backend using Django